Donation-based vigorous Vinyasa

 Sarah needs to get us a biography!

-She offers asana instruction that is fluid and free enough to allow the yogi to explore the messages that the body sends, which is unique to everyone.
+She offers asana instruction that is fluid and free enough to allow the yogi to explore the messages that the body sends, which is unique for everyone.
 Emily assembles ashtanga-inspired, heat-building sequences, with a healthy amount of strength building postures, and sometimes incorporates partner acroyoga instruction.

 Emily is ruthlessly authentic and honors each persons's individual process in her class style.
 She believes in the wisdom of the body, and cherishes the relationship between movement, cognition, and spirituality.